The Loraine Lab has two locations at the Research Campus in Kannapolis:

 - The experimental biology (“wet”) lab is located on the 4th floor of the NC State Building.
 The address is 600 Laureate Way.
 (It is next to the building with the dome.)

 If you are coming to the experimental lab in the NC State Building, first visit the NC State office to request a visitors badge.
 You will need it to take the elevator or stairs.
 If you are coming to meet with the software development group in the Core Lab Building, visit the Security Desk on the first floor to get a badge.
 They will direct you from there.

 If visiting by car, free parking is available in the parking garage or on the street.

 If visiting from UNC Charlotte, you can take the CCX (Express) bus from the JW Clay light rail station near the UNC Charlotte campus to the Concord Transit Center.
-The CCX bus stop is next to the parking garage on the west side, close to the entrance of Panera Bread.

 Local and express buses have free wifi.

 Buses converge at the Concord Transit Center at the same time, where transfers happen.
 Buses leave the Transit Center at the same time after passengers transfer to their next bus.

 The Transit Center has bathrooms, indoor seating, vending machines, and a place to buy bus tickets or get information.
 Someone is always there when buses are running.

 - Transfers between local buses and the CCX express bus are free.
 Request a transfer when you board the first bus of your trip.